Olofur/SkrivBrev/README.md

 To be done:

+Implement wordweighing functionality to extract specific adjectives(?) from larger texts

-  Make LaTeXcompile.sh do all things on command:
+Make main.sh do all things on command:
     change variables,
     add, remove or edit words in wordcloud.dat, generate wordclouds,
-    simple fixes to figures,
-    compile all or only specific tex files from main Latex directory
+    compile all or only specific tex files from main Latex directddory

 	Improve the varChange.py file to improve management of variables